jiayi-wang-1129/PosteriorSampler/README.md

 **coarse-to-fine** when likelihood information is injected incrementally through a multilevel (telescoping) noise decomposition.

----

-## Color convention (important)

-Across **all figures and levels**, the same color scheme is used:

-- **Orange dots**: generated particles at the current level
-  (before resampling / selection)

-- **Green dots**: selected particles at that level
-  (particles with nonzero offspring after branching resampling)

-- **Blue dots**: reference posterior samples
-  (ground-truth posterior samples, used only for visualization)

-This color convention is consistent across levels and examples.

----
 ## Swiss-roll prior (2D): level-wise particle evolution

 **Legend.**